namecoin/namecoin.org/_posts/2025-03-30-sockstrace-seccomp-notify.md

 * Block all incoming connections (to prevent accidental exposure).

 We are also working on an option to allow only specific addresses, adding more fine-grained control.

+This work was funded by NLnet Foundation's Next Generation Internet Zero Core Fund.